 This is one of the best Pondicherry beach with a promenade where you can walk on the long stretch and have long chats.
 This place reminded me of the Queen’s necklace area in Mumbai.
 One can see a statue of Mahatma Gandhi in the front of it.
 There are many stalls set up in the evening and a nice place to spend evenings.

-I had read about this place in some book and wanted to visit to experience similar kind of peace and tranquility the protagonist of the novel could experience.
+I had read about this place in some books and wanted to experience a similar kind of peace and tranquility the protagonist of the novel could experience.
 When I visited this place, it was so much more.
 Even with a small kid, I could experience so much calmness in the surroundings of the ashram.
 You have to maintain complete silence as you visit it.
-The main building consists of house in which Sri Aurobindo lived.
-At its centre is their Samadhi in white shrine which is beautifully decorated with flowers by the Ashram members.
+The main building consists of a house in which Sri Aurobindo lived.
+At its center is their Samadhi in a white shrine which is beautifully decorated with flowers by the Ashram members.
 You can browse through the life of Sir Aurobindo throughout the building.

 Pichavarm and Chidambaram:

 We all have a dream travel list, which we start building right from childhood.
 One of my childhood dreams was to visit mangroves!
 We had a mention of Sunderbans in our Geography lessons.
 I always had a wish to see those and traverse through them.
 And this dream of mine got fulfilled on our trip to Pichavaram.

 So the story goes like this.
 As we planned this trip to Pondicherry, I automatically searched for the offbeat destinations and I found Pichavaram!
 It is the second largest mangrove field by area in the world.
 So I did some more research, read a few reviews and finalised our plan to visit this beauty.
 Even though I was a bit skpetical about what to expect, Pichavaram was not to be missed!